-Historical Wollombi village is just under two hours’ drive from Sydney, or a little longer if you take the scenic route on Tourist Drive 33.
+Historic Wollombi village is just under two hours’ drive from Sydney, or a little longer if you take the scenic route on Tourist Drive 33.
 This postcard-perfect village with its 19th-century sandstone buildings, timber slab and corrugated iron roof cottages is not one to be missed.
 What better way to experience this village than when it comes alive for the busy and exciting Wollombi Markets.
-Here is our brief travel guide to Wollombi village and its market.
+Here’s our guide to Wollombi village and its markets.

-Begin the trip to Wollombi via a scenic drive along Tourist Drive 33, which follows parts of the Great North Road (also known as the Convict Trail), a historic road that was convict built in 1836, which still connects Sydney to the Hunter (see our guide for more information about travelling on Tourist Drive 33).
+Begin the trip to Wollombi via a scenic route along Tourist Drive 33, which follows parts of the Great North Road (also known as the Convict Trail), a historic road that was built by convicts between 1825 and 1836, which still connects Sydney to the Hunter.
 Feel relaxed as you pass scenic surrounds and catch a glimpse of the farm animals that graze on acres of grassy paddocks.

 Have an evening walk and spy on the markets in setup mode as the night before the exciting atmosphere begins, cars journey into the village, some stalls begin to be set up during the night, while some just need that finishing touch.
 By morning, you’ll be surprised by just how quickly the space transforms into an organised event and are already brimming with people.
 There are over 100 colourful stalls well-stocked with plants, crafts, food produce, a wine stall, clothes and accessories, jewellery, tools and bric-a-brac.
 It’s the perfect place to pick up a unique gift or something special for yourself.